Alyth 15 miles.

 The three comfortable bedrooms will accommodate six people in a king-size double and two twin rooms.

-Outside, there is an enclosed lawned garden with picnic table and bench, offering open countryside views, there is nothing else around apart from gorgeous scenery.
+Outside, there is an enclosed lawned garden with picnic table and bench, offering open countryside views.

 The surrounding hills and mountains offer superb walking and cycling, as well as bank and boat fishing in nearby lochs.